Mike Yakawich

-Michael "Mike" Yakawich is an American politician serving as a member of the Montana House of Representatives from the 51st district.
-He was appointed to the House in April 2022.
+Michael "Mike" Yakawich is an American politician who represents the 24th Senate District in the Montana State Senate.
+Yakawich served in the Montana House of Representatives representing the 51st House District after being appointed to fill a vacancy in 2022.
+He held the seat from 2022 to 2024 after winning reelection.

 Early life and education

 Yakawich is a native of Butte, Montana.
 He earned a Bachelor of Arts degree in psychology from the University of Montana in 1980 and graduated from the Unification Theological Seminary in 1987.

 Career

 From 1995 to 2018, Yakawich operated a small business, Yakawich Gifts.
 From 2014 to 2022, he served as a member of the Billings City Council.
 Yakawich also worked as a regional director of the Global Peace Foundation.
 On April 19, 2022, members of the Yellowstone County Board of Commissioners appointed Yakawich to succeed Frank Fleming in the Montana House of Representatives.